slubka/guardian_line/STATE.md

       privacy-preserving alternative to live audio interception → Owner: Architect + Product Strategist

 ## Decision Log
+- **[2026-04-12] Callee-Centric Analysis:** Decided to shift the classification trigger to the receiving side of the call to focus on protecting the user from incoming threats ("The Hook").
+- **[2026-04-12] Internal Loopback for Development:** Adopted a dual-PeerConnection approach in the same memory space.
+This bypasses signaling complexity during the current benchmarking phase and enables rapid local iteration.
+- **[2026-04-12] Persistent Variable Naming:** Maintained `_audioClassification` and `AudioClassificationService` naming conventions to ensure consistency with the established POC structure and Git history.
 - 2026-03-19 | Flutter + flutter_webrtc chosen as cross-platform app framework
   Rationale: fastest PoC dev, single codebase for iOS + Android | Owner: Architect
 - 2026-03-19 | Whisper.cpp chosen for on-device STT